Athlete Leadership Programs

 By signing up, you’re agreeing to a one-on-one relationship with our athletes as you two attend (at most) two ALPs Universities per year and work with them as they complete their practicum for each class they take.

 For more information on ALPs University and being a mentor for a SOMO athlete email Brandon Schatsiek at Schatsiek@somo.org.

 For those of you who have completed an ALPs University session, you will need to complete a practicum (homework) before you can move on to the next course in your major.
 Each class has its own specific lesson plan and practicum, but all of them must be completed three weeks before the very next University session.

 It is completely on you and your mentor to make sure the practicum is finished in the time that's allowed.
 If there are extenuating circumstances that do not allow you to complete your practicum in time, you may fill out a request for an extension.
 If you don't ask for an extension and don't complete the practicum in time, you won't receive credit for the class.
 You will either have to finish the required practicum AND complete an extra task or two OR not receive credit for that class.

-To show that you completed your practicum, you must fill out the practicum tracker paper version or online version for every class you've taken.
+To show that you completed your practicum, you must fill out the practicum tracker paper version for every class you've taken.
 For example, if you take three classes, you will fill out three separate practicum forms and send each one to the instructor of that class (their contact information will be in that class's handbook).
 They will sign it and forward to SOMO and then it's out of your hands.